iechor/docs/content/engine/security/seccomp.md

 call operates on the seccomp state of the calling process.
 You can use this feature to restrict your application's access.

-This feature is available only if Docker has been built with `seccomp` and the kernel is configured with `CONFIG_SECCOMP` enabled.
+This feature is available only if iEchor has been built with `seccomp` and the kernel is configured with `CONFIG_SECCOMP` enabled.
 To check if your kernel supports `seccomp`: